-Another early reference of commodities trading can be found in Mesopotamia in the late 1700s B.C, where the ruler’s code governed laws of trade and commerce.
+Another early reference to commodities trading can be found in Mesopotamia in the late 1700s B.C, where the ruler’s code governed laws of trade and commerce.
 Hammurabi was a king of Babylon who engraved the laws on stone slabs.2 The code of Hammurabi covered almost every trade law at that time and formed the background for Babylonian and Assyrian laws.

 Steve Kummer and Christian Pauletto, from Switzerland’s State Secretariat for Economic Affairs (SECO), revealed the translation of one of the codes would read as “A farmer who has a mortgage on his property is required to make annual interest payments in the form of grain.
 However, in the event of a crop failure, this farmer has the right not to pay anything, and the creditor has no alternative but to forgive the interest due.”
 According to experts, this closely resembled a put option.
 Some of the other laws mentioned contracts that resembled futures.

 Initially, civilizations also used rare seashells, pigs, grains, or other commodities as money.
-Since that time, traders have always found out ways to standardize trade contracts and simplify them.
+Since that time, traders have always found ways to standardize trade contracts and simplify them.
 Even precious metals like gold and silver have been used for trading.
 The futures markets have evolved since the classical civilizations.
-Initially, the precious metals were only used as a symbol of wealth and royalty.
+Initially, precious metals were only used as a symbol of wealth and royalty.

 Over the period, they began to be exchanged for other commodities and labor payments.
 As gold was malleable, which means it could be quickly melted and reshaped, it came to be used as a preferred trading asset.

 At the outset of the late 10th century, commodity markets were instrumental in allocating land, labor, goods, and capital across Europe.
-Urbanization, specialization, and improved infrastructure across England towards the late 11th and the late 13th century marked the formal beginning of commercialization and commodity markets.
+Urbanization, specialization, and improved infrastructure across England between the late 11th and the late 13th century marked the formal beginning of commercialization and commodity markets.

 Around 1180 AD, the county of Champagne, located in France, hosted a series of trade fairs that was the meeting point of merchants and financiers from all over Europe.3 These markets worked with over-the-counter derivatives, wherein the trade happened without a formalized exchange.
 In the Champagne fair, “fair letters” were used as a line of credit between buyer and seller instead of traditional currency payment.